We conclude our history of the last Grand Prix race staged in Ireland.

 Wednesday practice saw French ace, Réne Dreyfus set a provisional fastest time of 4.4 minutes, despite his poorly-running Delahaye.
 At the time, teams concocted their own unique witches’ brew of hydrocarbons to fuel their racing engines.
 Most employed combinations of methanol and ethanol, acetone and even small amounts of water.
 Teams would often jealously Continue reading “Racing Green – (Part Two)”

-Have the car rental Gods smiled upon our Canary Island correspondent?
+Have the car rental Gods smiled upon our Canary Islands correspondent?